truenas/documentation/static/includes/apps/InstallAppsStorageConfig.md

 &NewLine;

 To allow TrueNAS to create the storage volume, leave **Type** set to **ixVolume (Dataset created automatically by the system)**.
-This is recommended for a test deplpoyment of an app but not for a full app deployment.
+This is recommended for a test deployment of an app but not for a full app deployment.

 To use an existing dataset, which is the recommended option, set **Type** to **Host Path (Path that already exists on the system)**.